j4sc4r/KnowledgeBase/Certifications/Study list.md

 #### Configure Azure Files and Azure Blob Storage

-- Create and configure a file share in Azure Storage
+- Create and configure a file share in Azure Storage (X)

 - Create and configure a container in Blob Storage (X)